 Judge Silverman’s Policies and Procedures

 Proposed judgments and orders in Small Claims and County Civil cases assigned to Division IV should be submitted through the Florida Courts E-Filing, unless doing so would constitute an undue burden on a self-represented litigant or impair a self-represented litigant's access to the court system.
-Instructions for submitting proposed orders and judgments through the E-Filing Portal may be found at Brevard Clerk E-Filing.
+Instructions for submitting proposed orders and judgments through the E-Filing Portal may be found at the Florida Courts E-Filing Portal.

 Both Judge Silverman and the Judicial Assistant welcome any input you may have as to how this office may better accomplish this transition.
 Thank you for your cooperation and assistance.